Jakub686/ShopCustomerProduct/README.md

 # ShopCustomerProduct
-SpringBoot, REST API, mysql, relations
+SpringBoot CRUD, REST API, mysql relations.

+User can ADD customers and their products in to relation data base